 David took a deep breath.
 The musty smells of the old town hall made his nose itch.
-This place still reminded him of community gatherings, nativity plays or combined Easter services.
+This place still reminded him of community gatherings, nativity plays and combined Easter services.
 An old plastic Christmas tree leaned against the wall; bent over and covered in cobwebs.
 He pushed aside the sagging stage curtain and touched one of the fifteen tarnished Christmas bells which hung in a neat row.
 He closed his eyes and tried to recall the familiar sounds.
 All he heard was the squeak of the front door.

 ‘Mrs Jessop, good to see you.
 What’s it been…?’